Chalk Paint on Metal: (Can You Do it, How To & Benefits)

 1. Use a paintbrush, roller, or sprayer.

-2. You must use a stain-blocking primer as it prevents stains or moisture from affecting the finish.
+2. You must use a stain-blocking primer to prevent stains or moisture from affecting the finish.

 3. Apply 2 coats of primer on the metal.